kevinboone/vlc-server/docs/REST-API.md

 error if there is nothing earlier in the playlist.
 Playback always goes to the previous item (if there is one) even if the playback position is only a few seconds into the current one.

+### scan

+Start a scan of the media root, and a database update.
+This is a 'quick' scan -- items that are in the database already will not be scanned again.

 ### shutdown